Grid ref: TM 192 311 (click for o/s map)

 Stour Wood is one of the best ancient sweet chestnut woods in Essex, owned by the Woodland Trust and leased to the RSPB.
 It was worked as coppice until the 1970s and coppicing has since been resumed by RSPB on a long (20-year) cycle.
 It has a mixture of trees apart from sweet chestnut, including a few surviving small-leaved lime and many field maple on the edge of the wood.
-Some unusual flowers characteristic of ancient woodland are herb paris, sweet woodruff and early purple orchid.

 Stour Wood is about 800m walk from Wrabness rail station via a public footpath.
 A bus service from Colchester to Harwich via Wrabness runs along the B1352 past the entrances to Stour and Copperas Woods.

 Accessible at all times.